PriyankaNadamwar/Smart-Doorbell-Project/README.md

 # My First Automation Project -Smart-Doorbell-Project
 # Smart Doorbell IoT
-This project is inititated bt Computer Science department and it si available in (Github)(https://github.com/SeleniumHQ/selenium).
+This project is inititated by Computer Science department and it si available in (Github)(https://github.com/SeleniumHQ/selenium).
 This project implements a smart doorbell system using an ESP32 microcontroller.
 It integrates with Home Assistant for remote monitoring and provides over-the-air (OTA) programming capability using Arduino OTA.
 The system utilizes WiFiManager for easy initial setup and connection management.

 ## Features